matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 }
 ```

+`ed25519` and `curve25519` keys are used for [device keys](#device-keys).
+Additionally, `ed25519` keys are used for [cross-signing keys](#cross-signing).

+`signed_curve25519` keys are used for [one-time and fallback keys](#one-time-and-fallback-keys).

 ##### Device keys

 Each device should have one Ed25519 signing key.
 This key should be
 generated on the device from a cryptographically secure source, and the
 private part of the key should never be exported from the device.
 This
-key is used as the fingerprint for a device by other clients.
+key is used as the fingerprint for a device by other clients, and signs the
+device's other keys.

 A device will generally need to generate a number of additional keys.
 Details of these will vary depending on the messaging algorithm in use.

-Algorithms generally require device identity keys as well as signing
-keys.
-Some algorithms also require one-time keys to improve their
-secrecy and deniability.
-These keys are used once during session
-establishment, and are then thrown away.

-For Olm version 1, each device requires a single Curve25519 identity
+For Olm version 1, each device also requires a single Curve25519 identity
+key.

+##### One-time and fallback keys

+In addition to the device keys, which are long-lived, some encryption
-key, and a number of signed Curve25519 one-time keys.
+algorithms require that devices may also have a number of one-time keys, which
+are only used once and discarded after use.
+For Olm version 1, devices use
+`signed_curve25519` one-time keys, signed by the device's Ed25519 key.

+Devices will generate one-time keys and upload them to the server; these will
+later be [claimed](#post_matrixclientv3keysclaim) by other users.
+Servers must
+ensure that each one-time key is only claimed once: a homeserver should discard
+the one time key once it has been given to another user.

+{{% added-in v="1.2" %}} Fallback keys are similar to one-time keys, but are
+not consumed once used.
+If a fallback key has been uploaded, it will be
+returned by the server when the device has run out of one-time keys and a user
+tries to claim a key.
+Fallback keys should be replaced with new fallback keys
+as soon as possible after they have been used.

+{{% boxes/warning %}}
+Fallback keys are used to prevent one-time key exhaustion when devices
+are offline/unable to upload additional keys, though sessions started using
+fallback keys could be vulnerable to replay attacks.
+{{% /boxes/warning %}}

+Devices will be informed, [via
+`/sync`](#a-namee2e-extensions-to-sync-extensions-to-sync), about the number of
+one-time keys remaining that can be claimed, as well as whether the fallback
+keys have been used.
+The device can thus ensure that, while it is online, there
+is a sufficient supply of one-time keys available, and that the fallback keys
+get replaced if they have been used.

 ##### Uploading keys